 The Top 7 Power BI Alternatives to Empower Your Non-Tech Teams

-7 Best Power BI alternatives
+7 Best Power BI alternatives for 2023

-Power BI at a glance
+Microsoft Power BI at a glance

 Power BI is one of the leading business analytics platforms on the market.
 It is an on-premise business intelligence tool that enables self-service, enterprise-level analytics for data analysts and business users to ask ad hoc questions.

 As a Microsoft product, Power BI uses the MS ecosystem, including Azure and Office 365, and a proprietary formula and query language called DAX.
 It comes in six packages: Desktop, Pro, Premium, Mobile, Embedded, and Report Server.

 - Self-service Power Query processes, transforms, integrates and enriches data for analysis.

 - Natural language query tool enables questions in conversational language.

 - Intuitive drag-and-drop interface and hundreds of data visualisations to build customisable, interactive reports and dashboards.

 - Built-in connectors and APIs to on-premises and cloud data sources like spreadsheets, Salesforce and Google Analytics.

 - Integrates with Office 365 and other business tools for cross-organisation sharing and collaboration.